Diario de la Marina: Other publications

 When Prensa Libre wrote critically about the suppression of Diario de la Marina and the imminent loss of freedom of the press in Cuba, it too was seized by the government.
-Revolutionary mobs, incited by the frenzy of the moment, calling for execution of all the editors who opposed Castro and his Revolution.
+Revolutionary mobs, incited by the frenzy of the moment, called for the execution of all the editors who opposed Castro and his Revolution.
 One by one, Cuban newspapers ceased publication.
 Only government-controlled publications, like Revolución, El Mundo, Bohemia, and the communist Hoy were allowed to publish but even they were eventually phased out.
 After the firm establishment of the regime and the supremacy of the Communist Party, only Granma the official organ of the Cuban Communist Party, was allowed to exist.

+Bohemia still exists and is officially the oldest magazine in Latin America, but the director Miguel Ángel Quevedo was forced into exile by the Castro regime and replaced with the Bohemia journalist and communist hardliner Enrique de la Osa, when it became a propaganda outlet of the state.